NCBI-Codeathons/Identifying-bulk-RNA-seq-derived-biomarkers-of-cancer-risk-within-single-cell-populations/README.md

 Save the clustering results

 ### 4. Find differentially-expressed genes from each cluster (for each tumor)
 After obtaining the clustering results, we generate a list of differentially-expressed genes for each cluster against all other clusters.
+In this example, we test with gene TIMP4
 ```
 $ pythonw get_de_genes_cluster.py -g TIMP4
 ```